egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 as we did for the cover models, we have combined these into a single model for richness.

-- [ ] JY / HW any comment for rationale on this difference? i.e. reason
-  for splitting cover models into two versions but not richness models?

 ``` r
 richness_ar_TMBmod_2 <- glmmTMB::glmmTMB(
   richness ~